Page created on December 29, 2021. Last updated on November 14, 2022 at 13:12

 We distinguish symmetrical and asymmetrical IUGR.

-Asymmetrical IUGR (or early IUGR) refers to IUGR where the body is disproportionally smaller than the head.
+Asymmetrical IUGR (or late IUGR) refers to IUGR where the body is disproportionally smaller than the head.
 This accounts for most cases of IUGR and is usually due to placental or maternal causes, and typically occurs in the later stages of gestation.

-Symmetric IUGR (or late IUGR) refers to IUGR where the whole body is smaller, but proportional.
+Symmetric IUGR (or early IUGR) refers to IUGR where the whole body is smaller, but proportional.
 This accounts for only 20 – 30% of cases and is usually due to foetal causes.
 It typically occurs in the early stages of gestation.

 Diagnosis and evaluation